ibimina/ibimina-chatter/README.md

 ### Project status
 95% complete

 ### Project structure explanation

-- `app` - The main folder of the project, contains all the code of the project.
+- `ibimina-chatter` - The main folder of the project, contains all the code of the project.
   - `components` - Contains all the components of the project.
   - `constants` - Contains all the constants of the project.
   - `hooks` - Contains all the hooks of the project.